-In this article I will present you three national parks.
+In this article, I will present to you three national parks.
 We visited: Doi Suthep national park, Doi Inthanon and Chang Dao national Park.
-And for more we visited Elephant Sanctuary Into the wild.
+And for more, we visited Elephant Sanctuary Into the wild.

 We came to Chiang Mai with a plane from Bangkok.
 It is approximately two hours of flying.
 I was really impressed by this unique cultural city in the North.
 Totally opposite than Bangkok.

 I read Chiang Mai Old City is like a living museum.
-It has narrow streets with beautiful temples, old shop houses and historical buildings, all surrounded by the crumbling ancient walls”.
+It has narrow streets with beautiful temples, old shophouses, and historical buildings, all surrounded by the crumbling ancient walls”.
 The old city is small, so you can easily get around on foot.
-We were staying in the center in the Anumat Premium hotel; really good hotel and very cheap!
+We were staying in the center in the Anumat Premium hotel; a really good hotel and very cheap!

-Chiang Mai is just perfect place to explore Night Markets.
-Market is big and goes all over the two main roads.
+Chiang Mai is just a perfect place to explore Night Markets.
+The market is big and goes all over the two main roads.
 You can explore more over the walls.

 DOI SUTHEP NATIONAL PARK

-In the park you can find few waterfalls, viewpoints, caves and the nature.
-Also park offers you trails for cycling.
+In the park, you can find a few waterfalls, viewpoints, caves, and nature.
+Also, the park offers you trails for cycling.

 Trekking in DOI INHANON NATIONAL PARK

 Doi Inthanon is the highest mountain in Thailand (2,565 meters).
 It is located 2 hours from Chiang Mai.
-Entrance fee for the park is 300 Bahts.
+The entrance fee for the park is 300 Bahts.

-We took a tour by agency (Pha Dok Siew Trail).
-We had included transportation, lunch, trekking and main attractions: the highest point in Thailand, the twin pagodas with spectacular views, Wachirathan waterfall and Sirithan waterfall.
-It is good to take tour and trekking with agency because second park – trekking – you can do just with local hill tribe guide.
+We took a tour by the agency (Pha Dok Siew Trail).
+We had included transportation, lunch, trekking and main attractions: the highest point in Thailand, the twin pagodas with spectacular views, Wachirathan waterfall, and Sirithan waterfall.
+It is good to take tours and trekking with the agency because second park – trekking – you can do just with a local hill tribe guide.

-First attraction was 80 meters high Wachirathan waterfall.
-Around the waterfall you can see picture of the king of Thailand.
+The first attraction was 80 meters high Wachirathan waterfall.
+Around the waterfall, you can see a picture of the king of Thailand.

 We continued to the top of the mountain.
-Trail leads through forest and it is touristic place, because you can come on the top with car.
+The trail leads through the forest and it is touristic place because you can come to the top with the car.

 On a lower level are twin pagodas (Queen and King´s pagoda) with gardens and spectacular views over the mountains.
-Everybody can see because there are escalators which lead to the top level.
+Everybody can see because there are escalators that lead to the top level.

-After main attractions it was time for trekking through a jungle forest to the flower and strawberry plantation.
-Strawberries grow at high levels from November to March, in the summer season (when is raining season) here grows rice.
-On lower levels rice grows all year long.
+After main attractions, it was time for trekking through a jungle forest to the flower and strawberry plantation.
+Strawberries grow at high levels from November to March, in the summer season (when is a raining season) here grows rice.
+On lower levels, rice grows all year long.

 - YAN TREE – a lot of these strong trees can be used for swings 😉

 Did you know that we can find in jungle forests also mangoes and bananas?
 We saw all these and believe it or no, a green viper :O This green tiny snake can be found in Thai jungle forests.
-And offcourse lots of rice fields.
-On the way through the jungle trail leads us near the river, waterfalls (where you can jump and swim) and stunning landscape.
+And of course lots of rice fields.
+On the way through the jungle, the trail leads us near the river, waterfalls (where you can jump and swim), and stunning landscape.

-Trekking last for about two hours and at the end, we finish at Mae Klang Wang Coffee house in the jungle.
+Trekking lasts for about two hours and in the end, we finish at Mae Klang Wang Coffee house in the jungle.
 They showed us how they make coffee.
 We tried coffee arabica.

 ELEPHANT SANCTUARY: INTO THE WILD

-There are a lot of elephant sanctuaries around the Thailand.
-We decided for Into the wild because of reviews on Google.
-They will pick you up and drive you to the sanctuary, which is btw pure nature, around one hour and a half away from the Chiang Mai.
+There are a lot of elephant sanctuaries around Thailand.
+We decided on Into the wild because of reviews on Google.
+They will pick you up and drive you to the sanctuary, which is btw the pure nature, around one hour and a half away from the Chiang Mai.

 Sanctuary is a place where elephants feel FREE.
 They are not in chains.
 They can walk around the jungle and little ones can play in the river.
-They are not treated bad for riding purposes.
-All these experiences you can get, with riding and no riding are businesses for Thai people.
+They are not treated badly for riding purposes.
+All these experiences you can get, with riding and no riding, are businesses for Thai people.
 Also sanctuaries.
 Just that between riding elephants for fun, probably not knowing nothing about them and sanctuaries, is that here you have better connections with these wild animals.
-We fed them with bananas, we had a short trekking, we took a mud bath and we swam with them in the river.
-It is a great feeling to see them enjoying.
-Like little kids.
+We fed them with bananas, we had short trekking, we took a mud bath and we swam with them in the river.
+It is a great feeling to see them enjoying themselves.
+Like, little kids.